 Over the past year, drivers have had to check their phones (or drive around to their local gas stations) on a daily basis to figure out if gas prices are going up or down.
-While gas prices have come down since hitting insane numbers this summer, filling up your car at the pump can still lead to sticker shock these days, as the national average for gas is hovering around $3.66.
-It’s better than the average of $5 we saw earlier this summer, but it’s not great.
+While gas prices have come down since hitting insane numbers in 2022, filling up your car at the pump can still lead to sticker shock these days, as the national average for gas is hovering around $3.50.
+It’s better than the average of $5 we saw earlier in 2022, but it’s not great.
 It’s not just gas; finding parts for cars or even a car to purchase at a reasonable price can be difficult, making auto ownership an increasingly expensive and difficult task.

 Pricing continues to be a large problem with EVs.
 Forget about pricey niche vehicles like the GMC Hummer EV or Rimac Nevera; all-electric versions of regular cars are far pricier than one would expect.
 Take the Hyundai Kona as a prime example.
-The gas-powered car costs $23,285 with the mandatory destination fee, while the Kona Electric starts at $35,245.
+The gas-powered car costs around $23,285 with the mandatory destination fee, while the Kona Electric starts at $33,550.
 Besides the electric powertrain, the two models are similarly equipped.
-It’s a similar situation with the Ford F-150 and F-150 Lightning; when you compare similar configurations, the gas model costs $43,185 and the EV starts at $53,769.
+It’s a similar situation with the Ford F-150 and F-150 Lightning; when you compare similar configurations, the cheapest gas model costs $33,695 and the EV model starts at $49,995.

-Looking at the whole picture, Kelley Blue Book reports that the average price paid for a new vehicle was $48,281 in October 2022, while the average price for a new EV was $64,249.
+Looking at the whole picture, Kelley Blue Book reports that the average price paid for a new vehicle was $48,275 in April 2023, while the average price for a new EV was $55,089.
+The price difference between gas-powered cars and electric vehicles was bigger a few years ago, but automakers like Tesla and Ford made price cuts to their EV models to increase market demand.
 Either way, you’re going to be paying a lot more money for a comparable electric car.

 One of the big draws of making the switch to an EV is the reduced maintenance costs.
 Without a gas engine and with fewer moving parts, EVs are cheaper to maintain.
 To get an idea of how much you’ll be spending on maintenance costs, you can use AAA’s Driving Cost Estimator that allows you to plug in your state, vehicle, and annual miles driven.